Friedrich482/Comprehensive-Weather-Fetch-App/README.md

 Here are the informations that are displayed :

--The city 🏙️ and the country 🌍
+- The city 🏙️ and the country 🌍

--The temperature  🌡️ (in degrees °C)
+- The temperature  🌡️ (in degrees °C)

--The humidity 💧 (in percent %)
+- The humidity 💧 (in percent %)

--"*Feels like 🌬️* " (also in degrees °C)
+- "*Feels like 🌬️* " (also in degrees °C)

--The description 📊
+- The description 📊

--The day and the time 📅 (in real time) of the city entered
+- The day and the time 📅 (in real time) of the city entered

 To run it, simply clone the repository on your machine.

 `git clone https://github.com/Friedrich482/Comprehensive-Weather-Fetch-App.git`

-Then open it with your code editor,and open in your browser to see the result and use it.
+Then open it with your code editor, and open in your browser to see the result and use it.
 ![Image](/docs/img/weatherAppPr.png)
 You can join using my mail address 📧 : <friedricht109@gmail.com>